PopovEvgeniy/swfknife/readme.txt

 3: Can't jump to the target offset.
 4: Can't allocate memory.
 5: The executable file of the Flash Player projector was corrupted.
-6: The Flash movie was corrupted.
+6: The standalone movie was corrupted.

 License.